Jordy Buijs

-Jordy Buijs (/nl/; born 28 December 1988, in Ridderkerk) is a Dutch professional footballer who plays as a centre back for RKSV Halsteren.
-He can also play as a midfielder.
+Jordy Buijs (/nl/; born 28 December 1988, in Ridderkerk) is a Dutch retired footballer who played as a centre back.
+He could also play as a midfielder.

 Buijs is a player with a great ability to read the game and who is steady in passing.
 He joined Feyenoord's youth squad in 1995.
 He participated with the Netherlands under 17 squad at the 2005 under 17 European Championships, where the Dutch reached the final.
 Buijs provided the assist for the winning goal in the semi-final against Italy.
 He also took part with the same team at the Under 17 World Championships in Peru where they became third.
 Dutch under 17 coach Ruud Kaiser said Jordy Buijs is a winners type, who is good in one on one clashes, who has a great heading ability and an absolute peach of a free-kick on him.

 Career

 Feyenoord

 In July 2007 Buijs became officially part of Feyenoord's first team managed by Bert van Marwijk.
 He was awarded squad number 23.
 But, after having no chances on the first team, he was loaned to De Graafschap for a half-year period, on 30 January 2008.